richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 - `1`: Does not support [host metrics][host-metrics] (yet).
 - `2`: Depending on the integration version some older versions of the Operating System are supported.
 See the [Linux](#linux) section for more information.
-- `3`: Some older systems may not support dynamic builds, which is required for JRuby.
+- `3`: Older systems may require a dynamic builds, which is required for JRuby, which are supported since Ruby gem `2.8.0`.
 See the [Linux](#linux) section for more information.
 - `4`: Supported since AppSignal for [Ruby](/ruby) version `2.1.x` and AppSignal for [Elixir](/elixir) version `0.11.0`.
-- `5`: Not supported for dynamic builds, which is required for JRuby.
+- `5`: Dynamic builds (which are required for JRuby) are supported since Ruby gem `2.8.0`.
 - `6`: Untested with the Windows subsystem for Linux.

 ## Linux